-Cookie dough manufacturers inherently run the risk of including foreign objects in their final shipment to customers.
-Selecting and implementing an effective inspection system to tighten operating tolerances that maximize yields is critical to profitability.
+Cookie dough manufacturers run the risk of foreign objects entering their final product.
+Implementing an effective inspection system to tighten operating tolerances that maximize yields is critical to profitability.

 Every packaged good must be weighed before distribution to ensure it is within company and industry specification.
 While selling underweight products can lead to companies being fined or subject to other penalties, overweight products generate unnecessary and expensive product giveaway.

 When evaluating potential new x-ray product inspection equipment, it’s important to be aware that many system suppliers will try to adapt designs that are used in general packaging for use in hostile and harsh environments.
 Although such ‘off-the-shelf’ systems may initially appear cheaper, choosing an x-ray product inspection equipment supplier that designs systems from the ground up will ensure they’ve analyzed the pain points within a specific industry and responded with an advanced solution to meet those challenges.